Blog

 • Loss of structural integrity

-Often, these issues develop slowly and invisibly – until repairs become urgent and expensive.
+Often, these issues develop slowly and without warning – until repairs become urgent and expensive.

 What causes elevated moisture in timber?